By Madeline Bocaro

 The Plastic Ono Band’s 1971 Christmas single ‘Happy Xmas (War Is Over)’ featured drummer Jim Keltner, pianist Nicky Hopkins and guitarists Hugh McCracken and Chris Osbourne.

 When John and Yoko moved to New York, they enlisted the band Elephant’s Memory (1971-1973).
 They had recorded solo albums, and two songs for the film soundtrack Midnight Cowboy.
-They merged with John & Yoko as the Plastic Ono Elephant’s Memory band.
-Yoko pointed out that their moniker’s initials spelled POEM.
-The Elephant’s members were; Wayne ‘Tex’ Gabriel on guitar, bassist Gary Van Scyoc, Stan Bronstein on sax, keyboardists Adam Ippolito and John La Boosca, and drummer Richard Frank, Jr. They recorded the album Sometime in New York City.
+They merged with John & Yoko as the Plastic Ono Elephant’s Memory Band.
+Yoko liked the fact that their moniker’s initials spelled POEM.
+The Elephant’s members were; Wayne ‘Tex’ Gabriel on guitar, bassist Gary Van Scyoc, Stan Bronstein on sax, keyboardists Adam Ippolito and John La Boosca, and drummer Richard Frank, Jr. They recorded the album Sometime in New York City with John and Yoko.
 Jim Keltner also played on the album – released on 12 June 1972, credited to John & Yoko/Plastic Ono Band with Elephant’s Memory plus Invisible Strings.
 A bonus disc, entitled Live Jam included the recordings from the 1969 Lyceum concert and the 1971 performance with Frank Zappa.

 On 30 August 1972, the Plastic Ono Elephant’s Memory Band performed two benefit concerts at Madison Square Garden.
 A matinee was added when the evening show sold out.
 The benefit, titled One to One, raised money for children with mental challenges.
 They also performed at the Jerry Lewis MDA Telethon on Labor Day.
 There is a song called ‘Local Plastic Ono Band’ featuring John and Yoko on Elephant’s Memory’s self-titled 1972 album which the Lennons produced.

 The last collaboration of the Plastic Ono Elephant’s Memory Band was Ono’s double album Approximately Infinite Universe (January 1973).
-Yoko’s next solo album, Feeling the Space (November 1973) featured yet another POB – featuring David Spinozza on guitar.
+Yoko’s next solo album, Feeling the Space (November 1973) featured yet another POB incarnation – featuring David Spinozza on guitar.